mylenaalmd/mylenaalmd/README.md

 </a>
 </p></div>

-<h6>>>> I love the idea of building my future in a segment that
+<h6>>>> I love the idea of building my future in a segment that</br>
-allows you to create, invent and innovate, and it is because of this power that technology I have chosen to follow my path in this area.</br></h6>
+allows you to create, invent and innovate, and it is because of this power that technology</br>
+I have chosen to follow my path in this area.</br></h6>

 <h6>>>> If you would like to discuss these things, you can send me an email or DM me on Linkedin.
 I'm looking forward to connecting with you :) @</h6>